Oluwatosin-worksheet/LITA-capstone-2-/README.md

 - Sql server- Data Analysis
 - Power BI- Creating Reports

 ### Data Cleaning/Preparation
   ---
   In the initatl data preparation phase,i performed the following tasks
   1. Data loading and inspection
   2. Handling missing values
   3. Data cleaning and formatting

  ### Exploratory Data Analysis
   ---
-  Exploratory Data Analysis inolved exploraing the customer subscripton data to answer key questions such as
+  Exploratory Data Analysis inolved exploraing the customer subscripton data to answer key questions such as;
+  - What are the key Customer subscription trends?
+  - What are the most subscription type?

+### Pivot Summarization
+---

+### Sql Queries
+---

+### Data visualization
+---